AdrienGuille/TOM/README.md

 ## Installation

-We recommend you to install Anaconda (https://www.continuum.io) which will automatically install most of the required dependencies (i.e. pandas, numpy, scipy, scikit-learn, lda, matplotlib, flask).
-You should then install the gensim module (https://anaconda.org/anaconda/gensim) and install nltk data (http://www.nltk.org/data.html).
+We recommend you to install Anaconda (https://www.continuum.io) which will automatically install most of the required dependencies (i.e. pandas, numpy, scipy, scikit-learn, matplotlib, flask).
+You should then install the lda module (pip install lda).
-If you intend to use the French lemmatizer, you should also install MElt on your system (https://www.rocq.inria.fr/alpage-wiki/tiki-index.php?page=MElt).
 Eventually, clone or download this repo and run the following command:

 ```
 python setup.py install
 ```

-Or, download it directly from PyPi:
+Or, install it directly from PyPi:

 ```
 pip install tom_lib